-So back in about 2002, my neighbor, Allen Deary, gave me a piece of one of the planes that crashed into the World Trade Center.
+So back in about 2002, a neighbor gave me a piece of one of the planes that crashed into the World Trade Center.
 It had been given to him by Pat Cotton, a friend of his – now a retired NYC Ladder 7 Firefighter.
-Allen asked me to “make artwork” out of it so he could give it back to Pat.
+I was asked to “make artwork” out of it so he could give it back to Pat.
 I am humbled by being part of this experience.

 To have a piece of one of the planes in my home sitting on my drawing board… knowing that the terrorists used the plane to murder so many innocent people… And to try and create something with it… It was truly a challenging experience.